acorn-io/runtime/docs/versioned_docs/version-0.3/39-publishing.md

 acorn login ghcr.io
 ```

 You will be prompted for your username and password to login.
-If your company has an internal registry you can login subtituting `ghcr.io` for your organizations registry domain.
+If your company has an internal registry you can login substituting `ghcr.io` for your organizations registry domain.

 ### Push the image